Elko County (Nev.)

 Found in 12 Collections and/or Records:

 Includes reports on Nevada agricultural economics and management, including topics dealing with range and forest management in Nevada and northeastern California flood control irrigation the Carson, Truckee, Muddy, and Colorado Rivers grazing, the state Planning Board Water Facilities Act and the Purnell Act.

 Helen Angel Fullenwider was a California researcher who researched their ancestors in 1991.
 Genealogical history of four families from colonial American times to the present.
 These families settled in Elko County, Nevada, beginning in 1859.

 The Bullion and Exchange Bank of Carson City, Nevada was established in 1875 as the Carson City Savings Bank.
 THe collection includes two volumes of manuscript drafts written by the Bullion and Exchange Bank on the Anglo-California Bank of San Francisco, one volume of daily statements, one ledger, and 7 folders of invoices and correspondence dating from 1877-1931.

 Home means Nevada: the autobiography of Edna B. Patterson and the history of the Patterson family and their life in Nevada

-Overview A study of what was originally Lamoille Precinct of Lander County, Nevada including Lamoille, Pleasant Valley, Fort Halleck, and Halleck Station.
+Edna Patterson was a Nevada rancher, historian, and author.
+The collection includes a study of what was originally Lamoille Precinct of Lander County, Nevada including Lamoille, Pleasant Valley, Fort Halleck, and Halleck Station.
 The author discusses the development of the Lamoille region, including the areas of business, medicine, mining, ranching, water problems on the Humboldt River, and fraternal and other organizations.

 Report based on work in Elko County, Nevada, which investigated how much water was being used to raise good crops of grass hay near Lamoille, Lee, and in Star Valley near Deeth.
 The collection contains material from 1917 created by H.T.
 McQuiston.